 As the meat will not necessarily be in vacuum-sealed packaging, you can expect it to have a drier appearance.
 It will also potentially look darker, and this is acceptable.

-At no point at either a supermarket or traditional butcher should the meat have ANY green hues, or grey colouring of the ‘white’ fat.
-These are indicators that the meat has begun to, or has gone bad.
+At no point at either a supermarket or traditional butcher should the meat have ANY green hues, or grey coloring of the ‘white’ fat.
+These are indicators that the meat has begun to or has gone bad.

 Smell